 |Implementation of enhancements to Tarion's BuilderLink builder portal and to the home enrolment process||5%|

 |Roll out of Tarion's new Mission, Vision, Values and consumer awareness initiatives.||10%|

 Statement of Past Compensation

-As a Designated Administrative Authority, Tarion discloses aggregate salary and benefit costs in our annual financial statements.
+As an Administrative Authority, Tarion discloses aggregate salary and benefit costs in our annual financial statements.